HIROS-DEV/EMBEDDING-IMAGES-AND-VIDEO/README.md

 ## What did I learn from this project?

 <p>How to embed video in html</p>
 <p>How to add new SSH-KEY in gitHub.
-Because I fall in to SSH-KEY's trouble in this project(To tell the truth, it is the most difficult parts to solve in this project(LOL).
+Because I fall in to SSH-KEY's trouble in this project(To tell the truth, it is the most difficult parts to solve in this project for me (LOL).
 GitHub document was very useful. https://docs.github.com/en/authentication/connecting-to-github-with-ssh</p>
 <p>How to embed images in GitHub ReadME page. https://www.youtube.com/watch?v=R6euByfGaN4</p>
 <p>How to deploy React App to GitHub page. https://www.youtube.com/watch?v=F8s4Ng-re0E</p>